EPCCed/cq-spec/cq/datatypes.md

 ## Compound datatypes

+Note that implementers may wish to extend these compound datatypes, but ideally they should not reduce them.

 ### Gate struct

 The gate struct is primarily intended to store the details of a specific instance of a **quantum** gate, to enable the creation of datastructures representing quantum circuits.
 It combines a reference to the functional description of a gate, and parameters required for that function.